usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 All the open source operating system versions are delivered as part of the UForge repository.
 Proprietary operating systems such as RedHat Enterprise Linux or older operating system versions (that have been EOL'd) are not; therefore it is the responsibility of the end customer (or reseller if they have correct agreements in place to re-distribute an operating system) to have the original ISO images of the operating system in questions.

-.. note:: You can only add an operating system version that is officially supported by the UForge AppCenter and has been certified by UShareSoft.
+.. note:: You can only add an operating system version that is officially supported by the UForge AppCenter and has been certified by Fujitsu.

 .. _os-list: